San Marino in the Eurovision Song Contest 2023: Semi-finals

 On 20 February 2023, SMRTV announced the names of the 106 acts that had been selected to progress to the semi-final stage.
-In each semi-final, four artists advance immediately to the final.
-Further four artists in each semi-final are chosen to advance to the second chance round.
-In total, 22 acts compete in the final: 16 artists chosen from the semi-finals, 4 from the second chance round, and 2 Sammarinese artists that automatically advanced to the final.
-All of these events will take place at the Teatro Nuovo in Dogana.
+In each semi-final, four artists advanced immediately to the final.
+A further four artists in each semi-final were chosen to advance to the second chance round.
+In total, 22 acts were to compete in the final: 16 artists chosen from the semi-finals, four from the second chance round, and the two Sammarinese artists that had automatically advanced to the final.
+All of these events took place at the Teatro Nuovo in Dogana.